NielsPilgaard/Pilgaard.BackgroundJobs/README.md

 ## Roadmap

-- Replace Assembly Scanning with registration similar to that of HealthChecks
+- ~~Replace Assembly Scanning with registration similar to that of HealthChecks~~
 - A separate UI project to help visualize when jobs trigger
 - More samples
-  - Using Blazor
+  - Using Blazor Server
   - ~~Using a Worker Service~~
   - Using IConfiguration in RecurringJobs
   - Using ScheduledJobs to control feature flags
   - Using RecurringJobs to manage data retention
-  - Registering Jobs from an external assembly

 ---